 Many people know when they’re struggling financially.
 Intuitively, we feel the pressure of not having enough cash to meet all of our obligations.
-Those of us who live on a cash basis don’t have a choice but to stop spending when the money runs out.
+If you live on a cash basis, you will find yourself with no choice but to stop spending when the money runs out.

 Credit and debt distort our intuitions.
-When things get charged to a credit card instead of paid for outright, we don’t feel the same sense of pressure.
-It’s easy to spend with credit cards—by design—and easy to lose track of our spending.
+When you charge a credit card instead of paying outright, you don’t feel the same sense of pressure.
+Because they are designed for ease of use, it can be just as easy to lose track of your credit card spending.

 1. You make minimum payments.